JPSteinmann/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: Master of Arts (M.A.)
-"Sociology"
+  - course: Master of Arts (M.A.) in Sociology
     institution: University of Goettingen (Supervisors: Prof. Silke Hans and Prof. Claudia Diehl)
     year: 2014
   - course: MEng in Artificial Intelligence